Planning an event

 The people of Lake Macquarie love their events and festivals.
 From music, food and arts and craft festivals to sports, new events pop up every year throughout our City.
 We welcome all new event ideas and have various resources available to assist you with planning your event.

-Park bookings are essential for private functions with a large number of attendees or for community events with special requirements such as professional catering, amusement rides, or structures (for example jumping castles or marquees).
-These events could include weddings, family reunions, sporting events, company picnics, fundraising events, markets, carnivals or circuses.
+Park bookings are essential for private functions with a large number of attendees or for community events.
+These events could include weddings, family reunions, sporting events, company picnics, fundraising events, markets, carnivals, professional catering, amusement rides or structures such as jumping castles.

 Event Planning Toolkit